vivid-planet/comet/.changeset/modern-berries-marry.md

 Add `label` prop to `ColumnsLayoutPreview`

 Use it to customize the label of the column displayed in the `FinalFormLayoutSelect`.
-For e.g. to add an icon or add custom text.

-Example:
+For instance, to add an icon or add custom text:

 ```tsx
 <ColumnsLayoutPreviewContent width={10} label={<Image />} />